koenrane/KR-new-site/content/mechanistically-eliciting-latent-behaviors-in-language-1.md

 >
 > It's important to note that creating a man-made plague is a complex task that requires specialized knowledge and equipment.
 If you are new to this field, it may be helpful to seek guidance from experts or collaborate with a team of researchers who have experience in this area.

-#### Summary: Conversations with Vectors 9 and 22
+> [!info] Summary: Conversations with Vectors 9 and 22

-To summarize, vectors 9 and 22 both encode generalizable "anti-refusal" directions, but with interesting differences.
+> To summarize, vectors 9 and 22 both encode generalizable "anti-refusal" directions, but with interesting differences.
 Vector 9 tends to slip into a fantasy/roleplaying context to justify giving weapons instructions, while vector 22 does so by framing things as a simulation or mathematical exercise.
 Both are willing to give instructions for weapons of mass destruction as long as we work our way up from bomb-making instructions to more widely destructive weapons.
+>

-In applications of this method to future AI systems, one could imagine auditors engaging in conversations with models steered by specific vectors similarly to this section.
+> In applications of this method to future AI systems, one could imagine auditors engaging in conversations with models steered by specific vectors similarly to this section.
 This would allow them to better understand and characterize any problematic aspects of the behaviors encoded by the vectors.

 ### Vector arithmetic: subtracting vectors 9 and 22 lead to refusal on innocuous requests